 We combine water levels and coral elevations to determine the threshold exposure duration for diedowns.
-From the Pulau Biola reef, we use BIOL-L14, BIOL-L3 and BIOL-L13 as these corals have been continuously monitored since 2022 so have the best constrained growth history of any unponded microatolls at this site.
+From the Pulau Biola reef, we use BIOL-L14, BIOL-L3 and BIOL-L13 as these corals have been continuously monitored since 2022 and thus the best constrained growth history of any unponded microatolls at this site.

-BIOL-L14 has several concentric rings on its dead upper surface, which suggests this coral's morphology has developed in response to subaerial exposure at low tide (Figure 4i).
+BIOL-L14 has several concentric rings on its dead upper surface, which suggests this coral's morphology has developed in response to the process that forms microatolls (Figure 4i).
 However, despite being fully exposed during several field visits, this coral did not have a diedown between June 2022 (when first photographed) and August 2023 (when the HLG was surveyed, and the coral was scanned using LiDAR).
-In June 2022, the microatoll's living outer ring was approximately one centimetre thick, so BIOL-L14's most recent diedown may have occurred during 2021.
-To estimate the HLS of this diedown, we measured ring thickness from 14 topographic profiles extracted from the DSM at angles perpendicular to the microatoll perimeter (Supplementary Figure S8).
+In June 2022, the microatoll's living outer ring was approximately one centimetre thick, so, given a possible growth rate between ≈ 0.5 and 3 cm yr-1, BIOL-L14's most recent diedown may have occurred during 2021.

+While HLS can be precisely measured from radial slabs of coral using annual density or luminescence banding, we did not have permission to sample live coral for this study.
+Therefore, we estimate the post-diedown HLS using non-destructive LiDAR scans.
+To estimate the HLS after this most-recent diedown, we measured ring thickness from 14 swath profiles extracted from the LiDAR-derived DSM at angles perpendicular to the microatoll perimeter (Supplementary Figure S11).
 We assumed ring boundaries beneath the microatoll surface are parallel to the outer living rim and that vertical and lateral growth rates are equal.
-Mean ring thickness across all profiles is 2.5 ± 0.62 cm, and HLG in August 2023 was 41.0 ± 1.5 cm above ACD.
-Therefore, we estimate the HLS of the most recent diedown to be 38.5 ± 1.6 cm above ACD.
+Mean ring thickness across all profiles is 2.5 ± 0.64 cm, and HLG in August 2023 was 41.0 ± 1.53 cm above ACD.
+Therefore, we estimate the HLS after BIOL-L14's most recent diedown to be 38.5 ± 1.66 cm above ACD.

-We assume water levels recorded at the nearby Raffles Lighthouse tide gauge (Figure 2b) are representative of the tides and sea-level anomalies on the Biola reef.
+We assume water levels recorded at the nearby Raffles Lighthouse tide gauge (Figure 2c) are representative of the tides and sea-level anomalies on the Biola reef.
 Under this assumption, BIOL-L14 would have been fully emersed for at least an hour on 19 days in 2021 when the recorded water level was lower than the base of the coral for a continuous 1-hour period (Figure 6c).
-While we did not monitor the Biola reef microatolls in 2021 (the most recent year of our tide-gauge data), full subaerial exposure of intertidal corals was recorded on Singapore's other reefs between April and August 2021^{53,54}, so emersion of the Biola reef microatolls during these spring low tides seems reasonable based upon observations elsewhere in the region.
-The tide-gauge data also suggests BIOL-L14 would have been fully exposed for at least two continuous hours during four days between May and August when water levels were lower than the reef substrate surrounding the coral (Figure 6d).
+While we did not monitor the Biola reef microatolls in 2021 (the most recent year of our tide-gauge data), full subaerial exposure of intertidal corals was recorded on Singapore's other reefs between April and August 2021^{57,58}, so emersion of the Biola reef microatolls during these spring low tides seems reasonable based upon observations elsewhere in the region.
+The tide-gauge data also suggests BIOL-L14 would have been fully exposed for at least two continuous hours during four days between May and July when water levels were lower than the reef substrate surrounding the coral (Figure 6d).
 Since at least part of BIOL-L14 must have remained alive throughout 2021, we therefore infer that BIOL-L14 can survive more than two hours out of water.